Compare Tree Trimming Quotes Now

 Fallen tree limb removal responsibility

-If a tree limb has fallen off your tree and landed in your neighbour’s yard, it is your responsibility to have it removed.
-The same is true if your neighbour’s tree has shed a limb.
+If a tree limb has fallen off your tree and landed in your neighbor’s yard, it is your responsibility to have it removed.
+The same is true if your neighbor’s tree has shed a limb.

-If it has done some damage to the fence or neighbours house, your home insurance will cover this.
+If it has done some damage to the fence or neighbor’s house, your home insurance will cover this.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.